cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 Here is the ERD of **assembly line** and its parent entity, **factory**:

 .. image:: assembly_line.svg
+    :alt:  The assembly line and factory entities, their attributes, and the contains relationship connecting them

 Using the above guidelines, we should create tables **factory** and **assembly_line**, and include a column in **assembly_line** for values from the **city** column of **factory**.
 A good choice of name for these "borrowed" columns is to concatenate the original table and column names together; in our case, this gives us the column **factory_city**.
-(We will use the term "borrow" in reference to this process of inserting a column in one table to hold values from the primary key column of a related table, for lack of a better name.)
-Here is the preliminary conversion of **factory** (we will make some additions below), and the final conversion of **assembly line**:
+(We will use the term "borrow" in reference to this process of inserting a column in one table to hold values from the primary key column of a related table.)
+Here is the preliminary conversion of **factory** and the final conversion of **assembly line**:

 .. table:: Table **factory** (preliminary)
     :class: lined-table